 We study how groups of bacteria migrate collectively.
 For example, we model colonies of motile bacteria as active fluids to understand collective behaviors such as the formation of layered aggregates and fruiting bodies, and the propagation of waves on the surface of the colony.
 In another example, we study how propagating fronts of chemotactic bacteria manage to remain stable even when moving through porous media.

-R. Alert and S.S.
+R. Alert, A. Martínez-Calvo, and S.S.
 Datta.
-Cellular Sensing Governs the Stability of Chemotactic Fronts. arXiv (2021)
+Cellular Sensing Governs the Stability of Chemotactic Fronts.
+PRL (2022)

 T. Bhattacharjee*, D.B.
 Amchin*, R. Alert*, J.A.
 Ott, and S.S.
 Datta.
 Chemotactic smoothing of collective migration. eLife (2022)